KevinFelix00/javascript_code/README.md

-Some javascript exercise for beginners friendly and advance level.
+Some javascript exercise for beginners friendly and advance level for those who wants to learn.